HaomingChen1998/Portfolio-Project/Learning Note/Python Quick Help/README.md

 pip freeze > requirements.txt # Generate requirements.txt file that includes all packages installed.

 # Revert to previous Git Version (revert locally, then push out as a new commit)
-git revert HEAD
-git push origin main
+git revert HEAD # You can do HEAD~2 for the one before last. git push origin main

-# Rewinds back 5 commits but keeps changes in the working directory
-git reset HEAD~5

-# Rewinds back 3 commits and deletes changes
-git reset --hard HEAD~3

 # Push a single file
 git commit -m 'your comment' path/to/your/file.txt